capsule-corp-ternoa/ternoa-js/README.md

 ### Persistent Storage

-Container uses a local copy of the repo in order to compile and run examples.
-This means that if code changes are made inside the container that they will not propagate and they will be lost.
-To change this the virtual container volume `/workdir` needs to be mapped to a directory on the host machine that contains the Ternoa-js repo.
-With the mapping done any change in the mapped directory will be visible to the container.
+The container uses a local copy of the repo in order to compile and run examples.
+This means that if changes are made inside the container, they’ll fail to propagate and will be lost.
+To mitigate this issue, the virtual container volume `/workdir` needs to be mapped to a directory on the host machine that contains the Ternoa.js repo.
+After the mapping is done, any changes made in the mapped directory will be reflected in the container.

-This can be useful if you want to develop applications without installing all the dependencies for it.
-For the workflow check the [Create A Development Environment](#create-a-detached-instance-and-access-its-shell) segment.
+This way, you can develop Dapps without having to install all the required dependencies.
+For the workflow check out the "Create A Development Environment" section.

 ```bash
   # Flag -v tells the host machine to map the physical "./." path with the virtual container one "/workdir".
 If no command arguments are given this will try to compile and run the starter-project project.